 Dmitry Belosselskiy is one of the most exciting basses of his generation, taking the operatic world by storm, equally celebrated by audiences and critics.

-In 2018/19, Dmitry will appear at the Teatro Real as Filippo II Don Carlos, Oper Frankfurt, Boris Lady Macbeth of Mtsensk; Dutch National Opera, Zaccaria Nabucco; The Metropolitan Opera, Fiesco Simon Boccanegra; Opéra national de Paris, Pimen Boris Godunov.
+In 2019/20, Dmitry will appear at the Teatro Real as Filippo II Don Carlos, Oper Frankfurt, Boris Lady Macbeth of Mtsensk; Dutch National Opera, Zaccaria Nabucco; The Metropolitan Opera, Fiesco Simon Boccanegra; Opéra national de Paris, Pimen Boris Godunov.
 Concert appearances Beethoven Symphony No. 9 with the Prague Philharmonia with Emmanuel Villaume as well as his debut at the Bayreuth Festival singing Shostakovich 13th Symphony “babi yar” in a special concert ahead of the Wagner Festival 2020.

 He has already established a remarkable career and has performed at the world’s finest opera houses and concert venues, including Metropolitan Opera New York, Teatro alla Scala, Salz-burger Festspiele, Deutsche Staatsoper Berlin, Wiener Staatsoper, Opera de Paris, Chorégies d’Orange, Maggio Musicale Fiorentino, Opernhaus Zurich, Teatro dell’Opera di Roma, Theater an der Wien, Washington National Opera, Canadian Opera Company Toronto, Palau de les Arts Reina Sofia, and Bayerische Staatsoper Munich.
 He has also appeared with the London Phil-harmonic Orchestra, the Chicago Symphony Orchestra, as well as on the stages of Avery Fisher Hall, New York, Harris Theater, Chicago, John Hancock Hall Boston, Philharmonie Luxemburg, Wiener Konzerthaus, Gewandhaus Orchester in Leipzig, Macau International Music Festival, Seoul Arts Center, Palm Beach Opera and Bregenzer Festspiele.

 Dmitry has worked with many leading conductors including Riccardo Muti, Zubin Mehta, Daniel Barenboim, Riccardo Chailly, Vladimir Spivakov, Yuri Bashmet, Vladimir Fedoseyev, Marco Armiliato, James Levine, James Conlon, Jan Latham Koenig, Ion Marin, Thomas Sanderling, Jesus López-Cobos, Riccardo Frizza and Mikhail Pletnev.

 Sophie was the recipient of the 2010 Critics’ Circle award for Exceptional Young Talent, The Times Breakthrough Award at the 2012 South Bank Sky Arts Awards, the Young Singer award at the 2013 inaugural International Opera Awards and was made an MBE for services to music in the Queen’s Birthday Honours in 2019.